pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google-cloud-platform.md

     We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing your cluster to expose one single port to the Internet.

     The deployment with Envoy is **optional**.
-If you choose to deploy with Envoy, check out our new recommended architecture and [local deployment instructions](../envoy/).
+If you choose to deploy with Envoy, check out our new recommended architecture and [deployment instructions](../envoy/).

 The following section walks you through deploying a Pachyderm cluster on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/){target=_blank} (GKE).